Master Gardeners

 To be an active Master Gardener, you must remain current in annual educational updates - a minimum of 10 hours, and volunteer service hours - a minimum of 20 hours, required by the local program.
 We ask that volunteers abide by the Master Gardener policies.
 Thank you for all you do for your communities!

-What is the program fee?
+What is the program fee used for?

 This fee for the course covers: